 APPLYING WEALTH MANAGEMENT STRATEGIES

 Wealth management is only a portion of our process.
 It forms one of the Seven Pillars of Financial Success that are cemented in a single financial planning foundation.
-These management strategies generally revolve around the four phases of the wealth life cycle, including accumulation and growth, wealth preservation, decumulation process, and wealth transfer.
+These management strategies generally revolve around the four phases of the wealth life cycle, including:

 ACCUMULATION AND GROWTH PHASE

-Many of our clients want retirement savings they can count on to help maintain the lifestyle they want in retirement.
-With today’s volatile environment, they are looking for strategies that can help them grow their assets.
-Coupled with concerns about market downturns, rising healthcare costs, and longer life expectancies, the desire for accumulation planning becomes clear.
+With today’s volatile environment, clients are looking for strategies that can help them grow their assets.
+They also want retirement savings they can count on to help maintain the lifestyle they want in retirement.
+With concerns about market downturns, rising healthcare costs, and longer life expectancies, the desire for accumulation planning becomes clear.

 Accumulation planning is an aspect of wealth management that requires different expertise than typical investment planning and bond portfolio implementation.
 It begins with the simplest strategies that revolve around living within your means, embracing low-cost investing and long-term strategies, and avoiding mistakes like allowing emotions to guide decisions.
 It also encompasses more complex strategies pertaining to employer-related retirement plans and stock options, margin strategies, and real estate exchanges.
 Another strategy during this phase also applies the power of tax deferral.